ffxblue/interview-tests/test/wordpress-metabox.md

 ## User story

-> As a editor or journalist\
+> As a editor or journalist
-I can access advertising features in a single location\
+I can access advertising features in a single location
 So I can easily find all advertising-related settings

 ## Acceptance criteria

-- A new metabox is registered for the standard "post" post type.
+1. A new metabox is registered for the standard "post" post type
-- The metabox title is "Advertising Settings".
+1. The metabox title is "Advertising Settings"
-- Three fields and a save button appear in the metabox, their requirements are outlined below.
+1. Three fields and a save button appear in the metabox, their requirements are outlined below

 ### Advertisements field

-- The advertisements field has:
+The advertisements field has:

-  - The label "Advertisements:".
+1. The label "Advertisements:"
-  - Two inline radio inputs with labels: "Off" and "On".
+1. Two inline radio inputs with labels: "Off" and "On"
-  - The "On" radio input selected by default.
+1. The "On" radio input selected by default

 ### Commercial content type field

-- The commercial content type field has:
+The commercial content type field has:

-  - The label "Commercial content type:".
+1. The label "Commercial content type:"
-  - Four inline radio inputs with labels: "None", "Sponsored content", "Partnered content" and "Brought to you by".
+1. Four inline radio inputs with labels: "None", "Sponsored content", "Partnered content" and "Brought to you by"
-  - The "None" radio input selected by default.
+1. The "None" radio input selected by default

 ### Advertiser name field

-- The advertiser name field has:
+The advertiser name field has:

-  - The label "Advertiser name:".
+1. The label "Advertiser name:".
-  - A text input.
+1. A text input.

-- The advertiser name field is hidden while "None" is the selected commercial content type.
+The advertiser name field is hidden while "None" is the selected commercial content type.

 ### Save button

-- A save button appears at the botton of the metabox.
+1. A save button appears at the botton of the metabox.
-- When clicked, a [POST request](https://developer.wordpress.org/rest-api/reference/posts/#update-a-post) is sent to `/wp/v2/posts/<id>` to save the current metabox field values to post meta for the current post.
+1. When clicked, a [POST request](https://developer.wordpress.org/rest-api/reference/posts/#update-a-post) is sent to `/wp/v2/posts/<id>` to save the current metabox field values to post meta for the current post.
-- A success / error visual indicator appears after the request completes.
+1. A success / error visual indicator appears after the request completes.

 ## Bonus